Ford Aerostar: Carousel: the garageable van

 For Ford Motor Company, the development of the minivan began life in the early 1970s as a companion model to the third-generation Ford Econoline/Club Wagon, under development for the 1975 model year.
 As the full-size van was slated to grow in size, Ford explored the concept of a "garageable van", designed with a roofline to easily fit through a typical garage door opening.
 Additional objectives for the "garageable van" included increased interior space (over station wagons) and more desirable styling (over full-size vans).
 Dubbed the Ford Carousel, a prototype was tested from 1972 to 1974, using the 124-inch wheelbase chassis of the Club Wagon.

 To achieve its "garageable" status, the roofline of the Carousel was lowered approximately 12 inches in comparison to a standard-wheelbase Ford Club Wagon, placing its height close to that of the later Ford Windstar/Freestar.
 The Carousel also received a more steeply raked windshield, a new, longer, front fascia, and a wagon-style roofline, with wraparound window glass.
 In a key indication of its future as a family-oriented vehicle, the Carousel had a rear tailgate with a drop-down rear window; like the LTD station wagon, it was fitted with simulated exterior woodgrain trim.
-The interior of the prototype was fitted two rear bench seats trimmed similar to the Ford Country Squire and Mercury Colony Park.
+The interior of the prototype was fitted with two rear bench seats trimmed similar to the Ford Country Squire and Mercury Colony Park.

 While the prototype would receive a positive response from many Ford executives, for a potential 1976 introduction, the Carousel did not reach production under any model name.
 At the time of its development, financial constraints forced the company to divert funds towards critical projects, such as the development of the Fox platform, Panther platform, and 1980 Ford F-Series.
 Along with it not replacing an existing Ford model line, the Carousel did not compete against an existing GM or Chrysler vehicle.
 Developed during the 1973 energy crisis, the Carousel was fitted with a 460 V8, shared with full-size Ford vehicles and one-ton Ford trucks.

 In 1978, Lee Iacocca and Hal Sperlich both departed Ford and were hired by Chrysler.
 At the time, the company had worked on its own "garageable van" project for a year, leading to its approval for development for 1979.
 While Chrysler would adopt the basic concept of the Ford Carousel prototype, in terms of its height and seat configuration, the resulting 1984 Dodge Caravan and Plymouth Voyager would be very different vehicles from the Carousel in terms of layout and engineering.